TBD54566975/web5-js/README.md

 Want to contribute during Hacktoberfest?
 We'd love to have you!
 Dive in, and your contributions could earn you some exclusive rewards.

-- Always be respectful and follow our [code of conduct](https://developer.tbd.website/open-source/code-of-conduct).
-- If in doubt about what to contribute, reach out to maintainers by raising a question in the relevant issue or specified discord channel.
-- **Other participating TBD Repos:**
   - [DWN-Server](https://github.com/TBD54566975/dwn-server/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
   - [DWN-SDK-JS](https://github.com/TBD54566975/dwn-sdk-js/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
   - [developer.tbd.website](https://github.com/TBD54566975/developer.tbd.website/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)